-- Statutory requirements: Legally established core knowledge that forms the basis of further knowledge and building blocks. - Student: 1.
+Statutory requirements: Legally established core knowledge that forms the basis of further knowledge and building blocks.

+Student: 1.
 Student in first cycle: A person enrolled in a first cycle programme of higher education who will obtain after the completion of the programme a first higher education degree.
-2. Master student: a person enrolled in a second cycle programme of higher education who has already obtained a first higher education degree or has an equivalent level of learning recognised in accordance with national law and practices
+2. Master student: a person enrolled in a second cycle programme of higher education who has already obtained a first higher education degree or has an equivalent level of learning recognised in accordance with national law and practices15.

-15 - Threshold Level: The minimum standard for a student who graduates with an award in physiotherapy. - Transdisciplinary: An approach to service delivery where professionals with different clinical backgrounds work collaboratively to deliver interventions that cut across the traditional boundaries of different clinical disciplines 25. - World Confederation for Physical Therapy (WCPT): One hundred and one member organisations make up the WCPT; a non-profit organisation based in the UK 27. - WCPT awards: A programme which recognises outstanding contributions and leadership made by individual physical therapists and groups to the profession and/or global health at an international level.
-Awards are made every four years at the WPT congress28. - WCPT Executive Committee (EC): Is elected by the WCPT member organisations and consists of the President, Vice President and a member from each region.
-The EC conducts the business of WCPT consistent with the articles of association and policy directions for the period between general meetings 29. - WCPT member organisation (MO): Is a national association representing physical therapists meeting the WCPT criteria as the most representative of the country's physical therapists 30.
+Threshold Level: The minimum standard for a student who graduates with an award in physiotherapy.

+Transdisciplinary: An approach to service delivery where professionals with different clinical backgrounds work collaboratively to deliver interventions that cut across the traditional boundaries of different clinical disciplines 25.

+World Confederation for Physical Therapy (WCPT): A non-profit organisation based in the UK 27.
+It comprises of one hundred and nine physical therapy member organisations across the globe...

+WCPT awards: A programme which recognises outstanding contributions and leadership made by individual physical therapists and groups to the profession and/or global health at an international level.
+Awards are made every four years at the WPT congress28.

+WCPT Executive Committee (EC): Is elected by the WCPT member organisations and consists of the President, Vice President and a member from each region.
+The EC conducts the business of WCPT consistent with the articles of association and policy directions for the period between general meetings 29.

+WCPT member organisation (MO): Is a national association representing physical therapists meeting the WCPT criteria as the most representative of the country's physical therapists 30.

-- WCPT networks: Are focal points for international exchange of ideas, experience and expertise.
+WCPT networks: Are focal points for international exchange of ideas, experience and expertise.
 They are about putting physical therapists in touch.
-The WCPT website is the forum for WCPT Networks 31. - WCPT policies: Set out its agreed opinion on a range of topics.
+The WCPT website is the forum for WCPT Networks 31.

+WCPT policies: Set out its agreed opinion on a range of topics.
 They are important tools for informing health and social policy around the world and furthering the development of the profession and service delivery.
 Policy is developed in consultation with the member organisations and agreed at the General Meeting every four years.
-Policy instruments may be declarations of principle, position statements or endorsements 32. - WCPT subgroups: Have a specific area of interest and are important international physical therapy organisations in their own right.
+Policy instruments may be declarations of principle, position statements or endorsements 32.

+- WCPT subgroups: Have a specific area of interest and are important international physical therapy organisations in their own right.
 Criteria for designation as a WCPT subgroup require wide geographic representation of the specialty area of interest 33. - World Physical Therapy Congress (WPT congress): Is a scientific congress showcasing advancements in physical therapy research, practice and education; held every four years 34. - World Physical Therapy day (WPTday): WCPT has designated 8th September, the date WCPT was founded in 1951, as World Physical Therapy Day.
 The day marks the unity and solidarity of the physical therapy community 35. - ER of the WCPT: Is a European non-profit, non-governmental, organisation of professional associations of physiotherapists from 36 countries that are simultaneously members of the World Confederation for Physical Therapy.
 The European Region of WCPT was established in September 1998, through the merger of the Standing Liaison Committee of Physiotherapists of the EU (SLCP), and the WCPT Europe (the Regional organisation of the World Confederation for Physical Therapy).
-The aims and objectives of the SLCP were to maintain the interest of physiotherapists in the European Union through different means.
-The aims and objectives of the WCPT Europe were to act as the region of the WCPT and promote all matters in the regional interests of the WCPT.
-The main reason for the merger was a wish to co-ordinate the efforts and the use of available resources in one joint organisation to the maximum benefit of the physiotherapist and physiotherapy associations of Europe.
+The main reason for the merger was a wish to co-ordinate the efforts and the use of available resources in one joint organisation to the maximum benefit of physiotherapists and physiotherapy associations of Europe.
 With this merger the Physiotherapy Profession gained a strong single representative organisation and became the voice of physiotherapy to the European and European Union authorities36.